 Rising support is at 57.5%-55%.
 A move below the latter would be a bearish development and would signal additional weakness towards 52.5%-50% and prior support levels from August.

-Option Traders – the following (regular monthly) options meet our criteria:
+Options Traders – the following regular MONTHLY options meet our criteria:

 All the best,